Perception Is Reality

 Although the Holy Spirit enables us to see reality, the full portrait of reality is painted with the brush of truth and is visible only to God.
 He hasn’t dumped the whole load of the truth on us, only what He wants us to know.
 For example, Jesus summarized how we are to live on earth in Matthew 22:37-39, but said very little about life in the world to come.

-We Don’t Understand God’s Ways
+We Cannot Fully Understand God’s Ways

 God created and manages the world in ways we don’t understand.
 God faithfully does what He says (1 Corinthians 1:9), but what He will do next isn’t very predictable.
 God asked Job more than 60 questions to impress upon him how little he knew about God’s Reality.
 We don’t understand any more than Job did.